What are haemorrhoids?

 What are the symptoms?

 - Bleeding, usually during bowel movement.
-This can be bright red blood.
+This can be bright red blood and can often present as a sudden ‘splash’ of blood into the toilet bowl.

 Bleeding from haemorrhoids can be unpredictable and very embarrassing, soiling clothes and even limiting activities.